arturscheiner/dgb-gitsync/README.md

-## Digibeectl Git Sync
+# Digibeectl Git Sync

-**This script allows you easily sync a pipeline ..**
+This script allows you easily sync a Digibee pipeline with a git repo
-**Before using it, make sure you have digibeectl installed on your computer**

-Synchronizing Digibee Pipelines with Git: An Essential Integration for CI/CD
+## Synchronizing Digibee Pipelines with Git: An Essential Integration for CI/CD

-Introduction
+### Introduction

 Digibee is a cloud-native, low-code integration platform that enables enterprises to automate and streamline their business processes.
 A key feature of Digibee is its pipeline-based approach to integration, where pipelines represent end-to-end workflows that connect applications, data sources, and other systems.

 However, as with any software development process, it is important to have version control and continuous integration/continuous deployment (CI/CD) in place to ensure that changes are managed effectively and deployed consistently.
 This is where Git comes in.

-Why Synchronize Digibee Pipelines with Git?
+### Why Synchronize Digibee Pipelines with Git?

 There are several reasons why synchronizing Digibee pipelines with Git is important: